 Water conservation remains the most responsible way to reduce our demand for water and conserve our water supply.
 Water supply is greatly affected by regional drought, growth in population, and climate change.
 The need to conserve water is critical, as we all play a role in water usage.
 However, there are many effective ways we can help save water in and around our home.
 With these simple changes in our daily routines, we can reduce our water footprint and protect this valuable resource for future generations.
-The City of Alhambra is currently under Voluntary Conservation.
+The City of Alhambra is currently under a Mandatory Conservation as of June 10, 2022.
 For more information please visit the Water Shortage Contingency Plan.
-Learn more about Executive Order N-10-21 on Water Conservation.
+Learn more about the Governor's Executive Order N-7-22 here.

 Water Savings Tips for Homes and Businesses